hashicorp/nomad/website/source/guides/ui.html.md

 ### Monitoring a Current Job Deployment

 When a deployment is currently running, it is called out on the Job Detail Overview tab.
+It will update automatically as canaries and allocations are placed and deemed healthy or unhealthy.

 [![Active Job Deployment][img-active-job-deployment]][img-active-job-deployment]